 Sun Tzu created a lyrical masterpiece when he wrote the book, The Art of War.
 It is a short text describing military tactics and strategies used in war to obtain victory over the enemy.
 Written before the official recording of China’s history, it remains a classic piece of literature studied and examined across generations.
 It displays the culture, intelligence, and progression of China during a time of limited technology and resources.
-Sun Tzu provides useful strategies of war by using philosophical concepts.
+Sun Tzu provides provides war tactics by using philosophical concepts.
 Applying deep thought and understanding of war “Sun Tzu provides the basis for strategic improvement in many areas” (Graham 44).
 This includes leadership, business, and human behavior.
 There are many arguments relating to this text ranging from its morality to its usefulness, and even its authorship.
 By examining its historical context, craft, and expression, one can generate a better understanding of Sun Tzu and this great literary classic.

 The expression and meaning of the text varies from state to state and person to person.
 However, the meaning produced from reading the Art of War also varies according to time and culture.
-During the time it was written that the Han Dynasty witnessed the rise of Confucian tradition that stimulated Chinese culture and ideology.
+During the time it was written, the Han Dynasty witnessed the rise of Confucian tradition that stimulated Chinese culture and ideology.
 This ideology is “centered on considerations of benevolent and wise rule achieved by ordered society that is attentive to correct understanding, relationships, definitions, and rituals” (Hasler 14).
 By taking words and terms into its original context only, Confucians interpret the writings of Sun Tzu much differently from its intent.
-While many observed the philosophical grounds of the piece, Confucians took the piece to be literal and did not apply deep thought and understanding.
+Confucians took the piece to be literal and did not apply deep thought and understanding.
 For instance, when Sun Tzu states, “all warfare is based on deception”, many misconstrued this line and its meaning.
 Confucians thought this encouraged individuals to be deceptive in life and when interacting with others.
 However, people of other cultures and times observed this differently.
 When Taoism entered Chinese ideology centuries later they understood the text with additional depth and meaning.
 This is because “Taoism rejects harsh definitions, certainty, and shallow understanding and has thus always been a philosophical counterpoise to the surface ordered Confucian world” (Haslter 15).
 It proves to be important to understand the dynamics of the text and how it is used and applied.
 Applying philosophical concepts given in the Art of War indirectly links the book to a deeper understanding of human nature, behavior, and military tactics.
 As a result, majority of readers and scholars apply additional thought regarding the piece.
 “Contemporary Chinese interpreters… characterize Sunzi’s stance on war as shun zhen (i.e exercise great caution and self-restraint in war matters)” (Lo 117).
 The author argues that Sunzi encouraged strategies that were smart, using as little force and violence as possible to subdue the enemy.
 While this is stressed throughout the Art of War, it ironically goes against many of the military tactics used today.
-As a result, the Art of War includes tactics that should be utilized and applied to maintain justice and morality in combat.
+As a result, the Art of War provides strategies that can be used and applied to maintain justice and morality in combat.

 Sun Tzu states, “warfare is the greatest affair of the state, the basis of life and death, the way to survive or extinction.
 It must be thoroughly pondered and analyzed” (Sun Tzu 13).
 Sun Tzu does this throughout the text changing how war is understood and conducted.
 Much of the “Eastern way of war is rooted in the philosophies of Sun Tzu” (Porter 50).
 These philosophies are not only observed in Chinese culture but other cultures throughout the East including Russia and India.
 While Sun Tzu stresses the use of deception to obtain victory over the enemy, intelligence must also be applied.
 With this, military forces can defeat the enemy with as little force as possible.
 This addresses the importance of the human life and minimizing destruction.
 With these philosophies the military can maintain the property, value, and economy of a defeated territory.
 These are behaviors that are displayed throughout military brigades regarding morality and fairness into strategies of war.
 It also suggests the thought and philosophies interwoven into war tactics.
 Although these strategies can be observed in a positive light, others are observed and applied negatively.
 This can be seen in Sun Tzu’s use of “Shock and Awe”.
 In his legendary story he used it to establish obedience.
 Today, however Shock and Awe is used to strike fear and intimidation in others.
 It is used by suicide bombers in the Middle East and harsh dictators such as Saddam Hussein and Libya’s Muammar Gaddafi to evoke fear and control.
 As a result, the “lasting popularity of the work is easy to understand, demonstrating as it does a fascinating insight into human psychology and behavior, and into the tactics and strategies of confrontation”, (Ni Fhloinn 192).

 China is a unique culture recognized for its intelligence, discipline, and beliefs.
 Chinese customs and cultures are strongly related to Confucianism to include Taoism and Buddhism which has strong influence on the philosophy and beliefs of the people.
-As a result, “the most vibrant expanding power and most worrisome potential adversary in the military conflict is clearly the People’s Republic of China” (Hasler 16).
+In this way, “the most vibrant expanding power and most worrisome potential adversary in the military conflict is clearly the People’s Republic of China” (Hasler 16).
 Considering the uniqueness of the Chinese culture, there is little to imply that the Art of War was used to encourage malicious and corrupt attitudes and behaviors.
 Instead, philosophy is applied to the Art of War making it useful and successful throughout the ages.
 Despite this, Graham found it surprising that some military serviceman do not find this book useful.
-Instead, some see it as something that most people know if they are familiar with the strategies of war and combat.
+Some see it as something that most people know if they are familiar with the strategies of war and combat.
 Many are influenced by the piece weather reading this for enjoyment or academics, reminding them of the quality of the arts and classic literature.
 The thoughts and philosophy applied to this work, “warns against self-defeating policies and notes that a ruler can misuse his forces”, (Graham 44).
 This hints to the law and policy observed here in America and in other countries such as Ukraine and Venezuela, forming militias and fighting government against dictatorship.
 With the words from Sun Tzu, many are encouraged to apply wisdom and strategy to various fields and walks of life.
 “If I observe it [conflict] from this perspective, victory and defeat will be apparent… one who knows the enemy and knows himself will not be endangered in a hundred engagements” (Sun Tzu 111).

 - Graham, Chris.
 “Book Review The Art of War By Sun Tzu.”Counter Terrorism.
 01 Aug 2011: 44-45.
 Print. <http://web.a.ebscohost.com.ezproxy1.apus.edu/ehost/pdfviewer/pdfviewer?sid=808b63b9-9041-4dc3-844d-ac7f4094d937@sessionmgr4003&vid=1&hid=4206>.